finternet-io/finternet-sandbox/README.md

 ### Tracks

 1. **User Application**: The application layer provides the end user interface to the Finternet.
 It enables users with various workflows that can be performed across asset classes.
+[Link to Repo](http://github.com/ChiragKV-Juspay/finternet-web)
-2. **Token Manager Admin**: This is the application layer for the token manager to interface with the Finternet.
-It enables token managers with various workflows that can be performed on the assets issued by them
+2. **Toke Manager Admin**: This is the application layer for the token manager to interface with the Finternet.
+It enables token managers with various workflows that can be performed on the assets issued by them.
-3. **Authenticator wallet**: The auth wallet is the mechanism for users to securely store bearer keys and use them to sign transactions across Finternet applications
+3. **Authenticator wallet**: The auth wallet is the mechanism for users to securely store bearer keys and use them to sign transactions across Finternet applications.
 4. **Unified Ledger**: The unified ledger is the interface to the ledger infra.
-It's an abstraction on top of the ledger specific infrastructure
+It's an abstraction on top of the ledger specific infrastructure.
+[Link to Repo](https://github.com/NishantJoshi00/finternet-api)
-5. **Ledger Infra**: This is the immutable record keeping layer of the Finternet
+5. **Ledger Infra**: This is the immutable record keeping layer of the Finternet.
+[Link to Repo](https://github.com/abishekk92/finternet-sandbox)
 6. **Public Trust Registry**: This is a public registry of master data for trusted participants across the Finternet.
 7. **Contract Marketplace**: This is the smart contract marketplace for token managers to ease implementation of asset specific rules.